PTB-MR/mrpro/docs/source/faq.rst

 Some parameters in my MRD-file are wrong.
 What shall I do?
 ==========================================================
-MRpro is designed to handle valid raw data files.
-Therefore, it is not a good idea to try to compensate for errors in the MRD file in MRpro.
+mrtwo is designed to handle valid raw data files.
+Therefore, it is not a good idea to try to compensate for errors in the MRD file in mrtwo.
 The best solution of course is to fix the source of the error.
 Nevertheless, if you have already acquired data then of course it is often not easy to reacquire everything.
 The next best thing is to use MRD-tools to fix the MRD-file.
 One option is to use the PyPi package of `MRD <https://pypi.org/project/ismrmrd/>`_.
 With a simple script such as e.g.: